 About Pink Arrow Pride

-The Pink Arrow Pride experience not only raised the level of awareness about cancer and its devastating effect on families, but provided an opportunity for Lowell’s varsity football team to demonstrate that life is not just about winning football games, but that there are more important values of family, kindness, honor, and service.
-It was once said that “The best way to find yourself is to lose yourself in the service of others."
+Beyond the funds, Pink Arrow Pride elevated awareness about cancer's impact and showcased Lowell's football team's commitment to family, kindness, honor, and service.
+As the saying goes, "The best way to find yourself is to lose yourself in the service of others."

-We ask you for your support.
-Your contribution, along with the contributions of many others, will help make a difference.
-The true pinnacle of Pink Arrow Pride will take place at the first varsity football game.
+We invite you to join us on this journey.
+Your support and the community's strength will make a profound impact.
+The climax of Pink Arrow Pride awaits at the first home varsity football game.

 Nicki lives in Charlotte, MI.
 She has three daughters and works as a technical analyst.
 She is in a women's senior softball league that just won the National Championships.
 She was diagnosed with a rare form of kidney cancer.
 She started using Gilda's club counseling services after her cancer diagnosis.
 She wants to inspire others to share their experience because there are people out there who can help.

 Denise is a long time teacher for Lowell Schools.
 She works at Murray Lake Elementary.
 She is a breast cancer survivor.
 She is thankful for the support she received, her teaching community, her family, and her faith helped her to get through.